Developer Experience

 Flow state—that feeling of being fully absorbed in a problem—is fragile.
 One interruption requires 15-30 minutes to rebuild mental context.
 Three interruptions in a morning means no deep work happens.

-- Maker schedules with protected blocks
+| Meetings that could be messages | Maker schedules with protected blocks |

-- Tools that stay out of the way
+| Tools that demand attention | Tools that stay out of the way |

 The goal isn't eliminating all interruption—it's making interruption intentional, not accidental.